 - recipients of court documents on which you are named as a party, in the normal course of proceedings;

-- contractors (who provide administrative or secretarial services to us).
+- contractors (who provide administrative, secretarial, delivery or postal, information technology, accounting or debt collection services to us).

 THE SECURITY OF YOUR PERSONAL INFORMATION